Rare and Beautiful Collector Plants & Tropical Bamboo for Houston Area Landscapes.

 Zone: 7b-10

-Info: A Crinum hybrid created by Thad Howard using C. scabrum and C. erubescens as parents, Stars and Stripes is a strikingly beautiful Crinum with deep magenta-red center stripes on white tepals.
+A Crinum hybrid created by Thad Howard using C. scabrum and C. erubescens as parents, Stars and Stripes is a strikingly beautiful Crinum with deep magenta-red center stripes on white petals.
 This Crinum can take our hot summers and blooms best then although it will often re-bloom again in the fall.
 Flowers are held on 2 ft tall sturdy stems.

-Latin Name: Cryptomeria japonica
+Latin Name: Cubanola domingensis

-Common Name: Cuphea Flamenco 'Samba'
+Common Name: Cycad

-Latin Name: Cuphea llavea
+Latin Name: Cycas debaoensis

-Family: Lythraceae
+Family: Cycadaceae

 Zone: 8 - 10